Los Cabos in July 2026: Heat, Deals & No Sargassum

 - you would feel stressed about even low-to-moderate storm-season uncertainty

 If that sounds like you, January through March will fit much better.
+If you still want a summer Cabo trip but can move later, compare Los Cabos in August before locking nonrefundable hotel dates.

 Final Verdict: Is Los Cabos Worth It in July?